Efficient Reallocation under Additive and Responsive Preferences: Introduction

 In the ordinal setting, we consider two versions of Pareto optimality: \emph{possible Pareto optimality} and \emph{necessary Pareto optimality}.
 For both properties, we present characterizations that lead to polynomial-time algorithms for testing the property for a given assignment.

 \paragraph{Related Work}

-The setting in which agents express additive cardinal utilities and a welfare maximizing or fair assignment is computed is a very well-studied problem in computer science~\citep{AsSa10a,BeDa05a,BoLa08a,BoLe14a,DeHi88a,Keijzer09,Golo05a,Les10,LMMS04a,NRR13a,PrWa14a}.
-Although computing a utilitarian welfare maximizing assignment is easy, the problem of maximizing egalitarian welfare is NP-hard.
+The setting in which agents express additive cardinal utilities and a welfare maximizing or fair assignment is computed is a very well-studied problem in computer science.
+Although computing a utilitarian welfare maximizing assignment is easy, the problem of maximizing egalitarian welfare is NP-hard~\citep{DeHi88a}.

-Algorithmic aspects of Pareto optimality have received attention in discrete allocation of indivisible goods, randomized allocation of indivisible goods, two-sided matching, and coalition formation under ordinal preferences~\citep{ACMM05a,ABH11c,AMXY15a,ErEr15a,Manl13a}.
+Algorithmic aspects of Pareto optimality have received attention in discrete allocation of indivisible goods~\citep{ACMM05a}, randomized allocation of indivisible goods~\citep{AMXY15a,BoMo01a}, two-sided matching~\citep{CEF+15a,ErEr15a,Manl13a}, coalition formation under ordinal preferences~\citep{ABH11c}, committee elections~\citep{ALL16a}, and probabilistic voting~\citep{ABB14b}.
 Since we are interested in Pareto improvements, our paper is also related to housing markets with endowments and ordinal preferences~\citep{AzKe12a,FLS+15a,KQW01a,STSY14a,TSY14a}.
 Recently, \citet{DBCM15a} examined restricted Pareto optimality under ordinal preferences.
+When each agent can get at most one object, there is a well-known characterization of Pareto optimal assignments as not admitting a trading cycle.
+The result implies that Pareto optimality can be tested in linear time~(see e.g., \citep{ACMM05a,AHR17a}).

-\citet{Keijzer09} study the complexity of deciding whether there exists a Pareto optimal and envy-free assignment when agents have additive utilities.
+De Keijzer et al. \citep{Keijzer09} studied the complexity of deciding whether there exists a Pareto optimal and envy-free assignment when agents have additive utilities.
 They also showed that testing Pareto optimality under additive utilities is coNP-complete.
-We show that this result holds even if each agent has two objects.
+We show that this result holds even if each agent initially owns two objects.

-\citet{CEF+15a} proved Pareto optimality of an assignment under lexicographic utilities can be tested in polynomial time.
+\citet{CEF+15a} have proved that Pareto optimality of an assignment under lexicographic utilities can be tested in polynomial time.
 In this paper, we present a simple characterization of Pareto optimality under lexicographic utilities that leads to a linear-time algorithm to test Pareto optimality.

-\citet{BEL10a} consider necessary Pareto optimality as Pareto optimality for all completions of the responsive set extension,\footnote{\citet{BramsEF03} used the term {\em Pareto ensuring} for Pareto optimality for all completions of the responsive set extension.} and present some computational results when necessary Pareto optimality is considered \emph{in conjunction} with other fairness properties.
-Reallocating resources to improve fairness has also been studied before~\citep{Endr13b}.
+\citet{BEL10a} have considered necessary Pareto optimality as Pareto optimality for all completions of the responsive set extension,\footnote{\citet{BramsEF03} used the term {\em Pareto ensuring} for Pareto optimality for all completions of the responsive set extension.} and have presented some computational results when necessary Pareto optimality is considered \emph{in conjunction} with other fairness properties.